wikimedia/mediawiki-services-mobileapps/README.md

 This project takes advantage of HTTP request recording provided by the [sepia](https://www.npmjs.com/package/sepia) library to make running the tests much faster.

-If no `VCR_MODE` variable is found in the environment or provided at the command line, the tests will run with `VCR_MODE=cache`.
-After running for the first time, HTTP interactions should be cached in the `fixtures/` folder.
-The next time you run the tests, they should use the cached fixtures and run faster.

-To skip the cached fixtures, provide an unexpected VCR_MODE value from the command line, e.g.:
+To take advantage of HTTP response caching, either set an environment variable `VCR_MODE=cache`, or specify at the command line when running the tests:

 ```
-VCR_MODE=off npm test
+VCR_MODE=cache npm test
 ```

+After running for the first time with `VCR_MODE=cache`, HTTP interactions should be cached in the `fixtures/` folder.
+The next time you run the tests, they should use the cached fixtures and run faster.

-To get fresh fixtures just remove the `fixtures` folder and re-run the tests.
+To skip the cached fixtures, run the tests with an unexpected VCR_MODE value (e.g., `VCR_MODE=off`) or just remove the `fixtures` folder and re-run.

 See [sepia](https://www.npmjs.com/package/sepia) for more documentation.